x3rus/glpi-nwipe/README.md

 French version available here : README-FR.md

-This script was originaly created when we had to wipe hundred computers and update the inventory system GLPI (URL-project) with the new status.
+This script was originaly created when we had to wipe hundred computers and update the inventory system (GLPI -> URL-project) with the new status.

 We used the  dban cd (URL-project) for one or two computer it's ok , and manually updated the GLPI web site.